Imperium (2016 film): Release

 In September 2015, it was reported that Signature Entertainment had pre-bought the rights to the film for the United Kingdom.
 Lionsgate Premiere acquired the United States domestic rights in early October 2015.
 The film was released in a limited release and through video on demand on August 19, 2016.

 Critical response

 Imperium was generally well received.
-The review aggregator website Rotten Tomatoes gives the film an approval rating of 84%, based on 76 reviews, with an average rating of 6.50/10.
+The review aggregator website Rotten Tomatoes gives the film an approval rating of 84%, based on 76 reviews, with an average rating of 6.50 out of 10.
 The site's critical consensus reads, "The unsettling Imperium boasts troublingly timely themes and a talented cast led by Daniel Radcliffe as an undercover FBI agent infiltrating a ring of white supremacists."
-On Metacritic, which assigns a normalized rating, the film has a score of 68 out of 100, based on 17 critics, indicating "generally favorable reviews".
+On Metacritic, which assigns a normalized rating, the film has a score of 68 out of 100, based on 17 critics, indicating "generally favorable" reviews.
 The film was a New York Times Critics' Pick.
 The Los Angeles Times called it "impressively dimensional... tense, gripping and disturbing," Slant magazine called it "bold political cinema," and Entertainment Weekly said the film was "a tense, chilling thriller...
 Radcliffe is brilliant."